piku/piku.github.io/docs/install/RASPBERRY_PI_QUICKSTART.md

 sudo systemctl start uwsgi-piku sudo systemctl status uwsgi-piku.service
 ```

-# If you're still here, odds are your Pi is ready for work
+If you're still here, odds are your Pi is ready for work

+### Testing

 Go back to your machine and try these commands: